tensorush/tensorush.github.io/content/cso.md

 ## 3) Quantum Computing

-Crucially, quantum computing has the potential to render obsolete many of the fundamental classical algorithms that almost every digital system's security and performance is heavily dependent upon.
+Crucially, quantum computing has the potential to render obsolete many of the fundamental classical algorithms that almost every digital system heavily relies on for both its security and performance.